How Will Your Financial Picture Look After Separation?

-Alimony, also called “spousal support,” is not a given in every divorce.
-Whether your divorce includes a provision for alimony payments will depend on several factors, including each spouse’s income and earning potential.
-Couples can, in fact, work out (to the best of their ability) the specifics of any preferred alimony settlement on their own.
-But if they can’t agree on all or any elements of a settlement, then the court will get involved and make a determination based on the above factors (income, earning potential) and others, including:
+Alimony, also called “spousal support,” is not a given in every case.
+Whether you will be entitled to receive alimony payments, or have to make alimony payments, will depend on several factors, including each spouse’s income and earning potential.
+Couples can sometimes work out the specifics of an alimony settlement on their own.
+However, if you cannot reach an agreement with your spouse, the court can make a determination based on each party’s income, earning potential, and other factors including the following:

 - The length of the marriage